Transport and Travel

 Clean Air Plan

-Government has directed Greater Manchester’s local authorities to meet legal limits for nitrogen dioxide on local roads “in the shortest possible time” and by 2026 at the latest.
+Greater Manchester is under direction from the government to develop a Clean Air Plan to meet legal limits for nitrogen dioxide on local roads in the shortest possible time and by 2026 at the latest.

 The Greater Manchester Transport Strategy 2040